twiddlingbits/anthonys-early-code/index.md

 [Battle Star Galactica BASIC Code](pdp-11/battlestar-galactica.jpg)

-You can play Battle Star Galactica using my BASIC emulator.
-Also with this emulator you can play many popular games from this time period.
+You can play Battle Star Galactica using my [classic BASIC for Windows](./win/basic-classics/).
+Also with this program you can play many popular games from this time period.

 # More
 Those are some highlights!
 For much more visit [my git hub code](https://github.com/ajwood1965/anthony-code-history/#readme)